pastapotatis/morse_code_converter/README.md

-convering a soundfile morse code to text.
+converting a soundfile morse code to text.